iankoratskydcn/BudgetList/README.md

 # BudgetList
-BudgetList is a project.
+BudgetList is a work in progress.

+To use, open BudgetGui and run.

 ## Requirements
 - [Visual Studio 2022](https://visualstudio.com)
-- [System.Data.SQLite]
+- System.Data.SQLite